Enroll Free

-GMAT Focus Edition – All You Need to Know About the New GMAT Format
+GMAT Focus Edition: All You Need to Know About the New GMAT Format

-The Graduate Management Admission Test (GMAT) has long been the standard assessment for aspiring business school students.
-It is a crucial component of the admissions process for graduate business programs worldwide.
 However, the GMAT, like all standardised tests, we’ve witnessed many GMAT changes over the years.
 In this blog post, we’ll explore the GMAT Focus Edition – the latest version of the GMAT, and all the essential information you need to know about it.

 Classic GMAT Pattern